pmd/pmd/docs/pages/pmd/devdocs/metrics_index.md

 ### Description

 Number of statements in a class or operation.
 That's roughly equivalent to counting the number of semicolons and opening braces in the program.
-Comments and blank lines are ignored, and so are split statements (e.g. `int\n a;` counts a single statement).
+Comments and blank lines are ignored, and statements spread on multiple lines count as only one (e.g. `int\n a;` counts a single statement).

 The standard version of the metric is based off JavaNCSS's version  \[[JavaNcss](#JavaNcss)\]: